This post may contain affiliate links. Read the full disclosure

 Daintree Ecolodge – Boutique lodge with a day spa and an on-site restaurant in the rainforest.

 Cape Trib Beach House – Has a private white sand beach area and an outdoor swimming pool, just 5 minutes from Cape Tribulation town centre.

 If you are looking to take a caravan or camping trip to the Daintree wet tropics, there are a few campgrounds to consider:

 The Daintree Rainforest is approximately 1200 square kilometres in size, making it the largest rainforest in Australia.

 What is the weather like in the Daintree?

-The Daintree is located in Tropical Queensland, Australia, with winter temperatures average 25 degrees Celsius and summer temperatures around 32 degrees Celsius.
+The Daintree is located in Tropical Queensland, Australia, with winter temperatures averaging 25 degrees Celsius and summer temperatures around 32 degrees Celsius.
 The wet season (also known as the green season) is over summer.

 After all, where else can you find two enormous World Heritage Sites sitting alongside each other in the way that the Daintree National Park and Great Barrier Reef do?
-It’s a must-visit in Australian for a reason!
+It’s a must-visit in Australia for a reason!